Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

 #### My profile is currently getting an overhaul.
 I am moving some projects that has been stuck on local drives to GitHub and I will also move datasets and code related to my research to GitHub in the near future.

 # Hello there, I am Kristoffer Sundström!

-## I'm an economist, tech nerd and an avid gamer.

 &#128205; Based in Luleå, Norrbotten, Sweden.

 &#128269; Economist specializing in environmental regulation and institutional analysis.